 Anne Fried was born in Vienna into a middle-class Jewish family.
 Her father, Robert Politzer, was a goldsmith.
-Ida Bresnitz, Fried's mother, had lost her parents at an early age in a fire and she grew up in the family of his father's Freemason friends.
-As an active person, Ida founded a successful charity organization and arranged with her friends summer vacations for Jewish children.
+Ida Bresnitz, Fried's mother, had lost her parents at an early age in the 1881 fire in Ringtheater during the performance of Offenbach's Tales of Hoffmann.
+Ida grew up in the family of Rosa and Wilhelm Freyberg, who were her father's Freemason friends.
+As an active person, Ida founded a successful charity organization and arranged with her companions summer vacations for Jewish children.
 Ida's plans to continue her studies at a university or at a teacher's school did not come true, because the family considered it unnecessary for a woman.

 Among the family friends were the painter Isidor Kaufmann, Alfred Robert Friedrich Freiherr von Winterstein, Sigmund Freud's pupil, Hugo Breitner, an influential Social-Democratic politician, and the booksellers Hugo Heller and Paul Knepler.
 At the Heller bookstore Rabindranath Tagore signed his book to Fried.
 Gustav Klimt's paintings influenced her deeply, and she loved the plays of Arthur Schnitzler.
-Through the medical student Ernst Papanek, she became involved in voluntary welfare work.
+While spending holiday in Reichenau, Fried read Arnold Zweig's Novellen um Claudia (1912).
+A friend of hers named Lucy introduced her to the thought of Maria Montessori.
+Through the medical student Ernst Papanek, Fried became involved in voluntary welfare work.

 During her visit in Paris in 1927, she met Theodore Fried (1902-1980), a Hungarian artist.
 They married in November.
-Later Fried depicted the years between the wars, that they were very naïve: "literature was more real than past revolutions and wars".
+Theodore was also of Jewish origin.
+Later Fried described the years between the wars as very naïve: "literature was more real than past revolutions and wars".
+Fried modelled him; in 'The Carousel' from 1928 he painted her as a carousel horse with a curious smile.
 Their son, Risto Fried (1930-2004), born in Paris, moved in 1968 to Finland, where he worked a psychiatrist.
-His major publications include Freud on the Acropiolis a Detective Story (2003).
+His major publications include Freud on the Acropiolis – a Detective Story (2003).

 Fried wrote reviews to several magazines and found regular work at the magazine Individualität, which appeared in Basel, and from Forum in Prague.
 In the 1930s Fried helped refugees, who escaped the Nazis.
-Her neighbour was the refugee writer Anna Seghers Fried never met Seghers personally but was at a meeting where Seghers spoke.
-Seghers's life has paralles with Fried's own: similar social background, studies at university (Heidelberg), interest in literature and art, and an exile a story common to a number of European intellectuals at that time.
+Her neighbour was the refugee writer Anna Seghers – Fried attended a meeting where Seghers spoke but she never had a close acquaintance with her.
+Seghers's life has paralles with Fried's own: similar social background, studies at university (Heidelberg), interest in literature and art, and an exile – a story common to a number of European intellectuals at that time.